hubblecommerce/hubble-docs/docs/pwa/contribution/contributionpwa.md

 You should see an automatic suggestion from Github to make a new pull request from the created branch `issue#<NUM>`. <br>

 ::: warning
-Specify dev as base branch and NOT master.
+Specify dev as base branch and NOT main.
 :::